Building a WordPress Member Directory Page - ProfilePress

 Directory Settings – Search

-These settings are used to control how the members in the directory can be searched or filtered out.
+These settings control how the members in the directory can be searched or filtered out.

 The Search Directory Settings consists of the following sub-settings listed below.